google/WebFundamentals/src/content/en/android/custom-tabs/implementation-guide/index.md

 callback.
 Returns whether a session was created successfully.
 Multiple calls with the same CustomTabsCallback or a null value will return false.

-## Tell Chrome what URL's the user is likely to open
+## Tell the browser what URL's the user is likely to open

 [`boolean mayLaunchUrl(Uri url, Bundle extras, List<Bundle> otherLikelyBundles)`][18]